 Similarly, when one asks which is better: file storage solutions, which are often geared toward consumers, or digital asset management (DAM) solutions?
 In a vacuum, it can be difficult to conclusively make a determination.
 It really depends on the needs of the user and the problems that are being solved.

-The capacity to apply metadata to your media assets is one thing that DAM accommodates to expedite your workflow.
+Applying metadata to your media assets is one of the functions that DAM has to expedite your workflow.
 Metadata is information, like file size, date, names, about a file recorded directly within the software.
 Migrating preexisting metadata with a DAM is painless – alongside the download of an asset, metadata that is already attached will stay attached.

 For the folks over at DI Development Company, they replaced an on-premise software with the cloud-based digital asset management solution Flight.
 Using old migrated metadata, as well as adding new information, DI Development Company is now able to more intuitively organize their content and more effectively share their brand library.